-Now the location of the beautiful Princes Street Gardens, the Nor’ Loch was once a lake heavily polluted by sewage and household waste.
-It was also rumoured to be the place where suspected witches were drowned — a practice known as “dunking.”
+Now the location of the beautiful Princes Street Gardens, the Nor’ Loch, was once a lake heavily polluted by sewage and household waste.
+It was also rumoured to be where suspected witches in Scotland were drowned — a practice known as “dunking.”

 These unsanitary conditions created a breeding ground for flea-infested rats ridden with bacteria (specifically Yersinia Pestis Bacterium) in Edinburgh.
 Not before long, this deadly bacterium spread further than the city and wreaked havoc on Scotland, just like it had done previously across the rest of Europe.